Huaish/NYCU_DLP/lab5/README.md

 ```

 The `gamma_func` function is designed to generate the mask rate using different scheduling methods like linear, cosine, or square.
-The reference paper, MaskGIT, mentioned that the gamma function is used in training and inference.
 During training, the function randomly generates a mask rate.
 During inference, however, it calculates the mask rate based on the current step and the total number of steps, adjusting it according to the chosen scheduling method.

 ```python
 def gamma_func(self, mode="cosine"):